 Interpersonal therapy (IPT)

-IPT is based on the theory that relationships with other people and the outside world in general have a powerful effect on mental health.
+Interpersonal therapy (IPT) is based on the theory that relationships with other people and the outside world in general have a powerful effect on mental health.

-Anorexia may be associated with feelings of low self-esteem, anxiety and self-doubt caused by problems with interacting with people.
+Anorexia may be associated with feelings of low self-esteem, anxiety and self-doubt caused by problems interacting with people.

 During IPT, the therapist will explore negative issues associated with your interpersonal relationships and how these issues can be resolved.